Josh-Winter/Baseball-Website/README.md

 ## Description:
 ### Introduction:
 This website was originally made for my Advanced Programing class at the University of Vermont.
-I decided to combine my love of baseball (specifically the Yankees) and the concepts I had learned in advanced programming and other computer science classes I have taken at UVM.
+I decided to combine my love of baseball (specifically the Yankees) and the concepts I had learned in advanced programming and other computer science classes I have taken at UVM to create a website to show case the stats and stadiums of 4 baseball teams.
+These 4 ball clubs include the 27 time world series champion New York Yankees, the New York Mets, the
+Boston Red Sox and the Los Angeles Dodgers.
 ### Instructions:
 This project is a website.
 To test it download the zip and transfer folder to a webserver with a file transfer program like Filezila.
 Alternatively you can view the version I have running on my webserver linked here: https://jawinter.w3.uvm.edu/cs120/baseball.html